-Many of the most iconic and recognizable paintings of our region – its built and natural environment – were painted over the past four decades by sueallison2local artist Sue Allison.
+Many of the most iconic and recognizable paintings of our region – its built and natural environment – were painted over the past four decades by local artist Sue Allison.
 Wetlands were a constant source of inspiration for her watercolours.

 The fall of 2021 brought a new “small works” challenge where a group of artists from all over the world joined together online to create paintings.